List of birds of Peru: Tinamous

 The tinamous are one of the most ancient groups of bird.
 Although they look similar to other ground-dwelling birds like quail and grouse, they have no close relatives and are classified as a single family, Tinamidae, within their own order, the Tinamiformes.
-They are distantly related to the ratites (order Struthioniformes), which includes the rheas, emus, and kiwis.
 Peru contains the largest number of tinamous of any country.
 Twenty-seven species have been recorded there.